MRThugh/NeonPulse-Starstrike/README.md

 ---

-## 🔒 Source Code Availability
+## 🔓 Open Source & Contributions

-The source code of this project is **not publicly available**.
+The source code of this project is **100% publicly available**!

-This repository is provided for:
-- Game presentation
+Whether you want to learn how the game was built, use the mechanics for your own portfolio, or contribute to making **NeonPulse: Starstrike** even better, you are fully encouraged to do so.

+**Feel free to:**
-- Distribution of the playable build
+- Clone and explore the repository
+- Submit Pull Requests (PRs) for bug fixes or new features
-- Portfolio and demonstration purposes
+- Open issues for suggestions and improvements

-Only the compiled game / setup file is shared.

 ---

-## ⬇️ Download & Releases
+## ⬇️ Download & Releases (Play the Game)

-You can download the latest playable version of the game from the **GitHub Releases** page:
+If you just want to play the game without messing with the code, you can download the latest compiled playable version from the **GitHub Releases** page:

 🔗 https://github.com/MRThugh/NeonPulse-Starstrike/releases

 ---

-## 🕹️ How to Play
+## 🕹️ How to Play / Run from Source

+**To just play the game:**
 1. Download the setup or executable file from the Releases page.
 2. Install the game on your system.
-3. Run the game and enjoy.

-_No additional configuration required._
+3. Run the game and enjoy. _No additional configuration required._

+**To run from source code:**
+1. Clone the repository: `git clone https://github.com/MRThugh/NeonPulse-Starstrike.git`
+2. Navigate to the folder: `cd NeonPulse-Starstrike`
+3. Install dependencies: `pip install -r requirements.txt` *(Make sure to add a requirements.txt if you have one)*
+4. Run the main file: `python main.py`

 ---